6 Best Places in Florida for Young Adults to Live and Work

 Major companies in Tampa include several major bank headquarters and public companies like Mosaic, Bloomin Brands, Masonite and Primo Water.
 These companies are all multi-billion dollar operations that continually recruit young adults.

 Within 45 minutes or less are places like Clearwater Beach, St. Petersburg and Brandon.
 Of course, Disney World is just an hour away.
+With this many attractions nearby, Tampa is one of the best places in Florida for young adults to live and work.

 Naples